cdjq/DFRobot_C4001/README.md

    * @fn setIoPolaity
    * @brief Set the Io Polaity object
    * @param value
-   *        0：Output low level when there is a target, output high level when there is no target
+   * @n     0：Output low level when there is a target, output high level when there is no target
-   *        1: Output high level when there is a target, output low level when there is no target (default)
+   * @n     1: Output high level when there is a target, output low level when there is no target (default)
-   * @return true
-   * @return false
+   * @return true or false
    */
   bool setIoPolaity(uint8_t value);